nishchaybhutoria/Selection/README.md

 This project aims to detect solar panels in satellite imagery using Ultralytics YOLO.
 Submitted by Nishchay Bhutoria, a second-year B.Tech in Artificial Intelligence student at IIT Gandhinagar.

+Disclaimer: The mAP50 metrics aren't remarkable because I used the smallest YOLO11 model (YOLO11n) and trained it locally.
+Also, I ignored classes other than 0 instead of converting them to 0.

 ---

 ## 📂 **Project Structure**